Choosing Your Inline Skates

 Fitness Inline Skates

-Inline Speed Skates/Racing Skates
+Aggressive Inline Skates

-Kids´ Inline Skates
+Speed Inline Skates

-Roller Hockey Inline Skates
+Hockey Inline Skates

 At the risk of pointing out the obvious, Roller Hockey skates are designed for…wait for it…hockey.
 Roller Hockey is one of the fastest growing sports for people of all ages and as a result, roller hockey skates have become immensely popular.
-This however isn't a huge surprise when you factor in that the popularity of inline skates is attributed to two hockey players.
-Their desire to train for ice hockey when ice was not readily available has evolved into a sport for all ages and genders a global level.
+The design of roller hockey skates is very similar to ice hockey skates.
+Boots are made with reinforced leather and stitching, with some using additional material such as carbon fibre or plastic to enhance the boot.